DADvocaCY TEAM bios

 Dadvisor

-When not renowned as “Kaylem's Dad,” Hakim is known as the inaugural Poet Laureate of Albuquerque, NM (2012-2014) and, until recently, the Deputy Director of Cultural Services for the City of Albuquerque.
+When not renowned as "Kaylem and Max's Dad," Hakim Bellamy is the inaugural poet laureate of Albuquerque (2012-2014).
+Bellamy recently served as the Deputy Director for the City of Albuquerque Department of Arts & Culture (2018-2022).

 Nigel vann